RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 ## Quick start

-Remember, if you ever screw an input up try pressing the up arrow.
+Remember, if you ever screw an input up, try pressing the up arrow.
 The commands below have `%` in front of them, but you don't have to use it.
 Instead of `%dl` try typing `dl`.

-As said [below](#how-it-works-for-nerds) this is an IPython shell.
+As said [below](#how-it-works-for-nerds), this is an IPython shell.
 If you need to calculate something, just input it.
 For example try typing in `5 + 3` and you'll see the result.
 If you know some Python I will encourage you to read the aforementioned section, as you can run arbitrary Python code and customise everything.